On the computation of the dyadic Green's functions of Maxwell's equations in layered media: Introduction

 \section{Introduction}

-The electromagnetic scattering problem in layered media is of significant scientific importance and engineering value, finding wide applications in areas such as integrated circuits, geophysical exploration, and metamaterial design.
-Numerical methods based on the discretization of integral equations \cite{gibson2021method,colton2013integral,jin2015theory} primarily rely on the dyadic Green's function (DGF) in layered media, generated by a point source.
-This function rigorously satisfies the jump conditions at media interfaces and the radiation condition in the far field, enabling a substantial reduction in the number of degrees of freedom during numerical discretization.
-However, solving for the layered media dyadic Green's function (LMDGF) presents an intrinsic challenge: its $3\times 3$ tensor structure necessitates the simultaneous solution of nine coupled components at media interfaces; decoupling these multiple parameters is key to reducing the solution complexity.
+The computation of electromagnetic field in a layered medium is of significant scientific importance and engineering value, finding wide applications in areas such as microstrip circuits and antennas, geophysical prospecting, and metamaterial design.
+Numerical methods based on the discretization of integral equations\cite{gibson2021method,colton2013integral,jin2015theory} primarily rely on the DGFs in layered media.
+These functions satisfy the jump conditions on the interfaces and the out-going condition in the far field, enabling a substantial degree of freedom reduction in the resulted boundary integral equations.
+However, the computation of layered media dyadic Green's functions (LMDGFs) presents an intrinsic challenge: its $3\times3$ tensor structure necessitates the simultaneous solution of nine coupled components at all media interfaces.

+The problem of a dipole over a half space was first solved by Sommerfeld \cite{sommerfeld1909ausbreitung} in 1909 using Hertz vector potential.
+After that, numerous authors have derived DGFs for layered media, both isotropic and anisotropic \cite{kay1963theory, kong1972electromagnetic, ali1979electromagnetic,sphicopoulos1985dyadic, barkeshli1992electromagnetic,TETM2002}.
+Note that Sommerfeld-type integrals appearing in the dyadic Green's functions of the potentials converge more rapidly and are easier to accelerate than those associated with the field forms that are, in effect, obtained by differentiation of the potentials.
+Various boundary integral equations have been derived using the potential kernels which leads to research interest on the formulations of the DGFs of the potentials \cite{erteza1969nonuniqueness,michalski1990electromagnetic,michalski2003scalar}.

-The early proposed TE/TM decomposition\cite{TETM2002,chew2006matrix,xiong2009newly} is an effective orthogonal decoupling method.
-This approach decomposes the electromagnetic field into horizontally(xOy-plane) and vertically(z-axis) components, yielding coupled equations for Transverse Electric (TE) and Transverse Magnetic (TM) waves.
-By introducing a rotated coordinate system $(\hat{\bf u},\hat{\bf v},\hat{\bf z})$ in the frequency domain for decoupling, it ultimately yields two independent scalar Helmholtz equations for the layered medium, each associated with either TE or TM waves, thereby reducing the number of unknowns to two.
-This achieves the solution for the LMDGs of Maxwell's equations.
-The method possesses strong physical intuitiveness.
+The key idea used in the derivation of the DGFs for a layered medium of arbitrary number of layers is the TE/TM decomposition (cf. \cite{TETM2002,chew2006matrix,xiong2009newly}).
+Usually, the electromagnetic field are decomposed into horizontally (xOy-plane) and vertically(z-axis) components, yielding coupled equations for Transverse Electric (TE) and Transverse Magnetic (TM) waves.
+By introducing a rotated coordinate system $(\hat{\bf u},\hat{\bf v},\hat{\bf z})$ in the frequency domain \cite{TETM2002}, the Maxwell equations are reduced into two independent scalar Helmholtz equations with decoupled interface conditions.
+This achieves a closed form for the LMDGs in the Fourier spectral domain.
+Since TE/TM decomposition is a property unique to electromagnetic waves, such methods are difficult to generalize to other vector wave equations such as elastic wave.